vim-erlang/vim-erlang-tags/README.md

 This will make Vim search for the `tags` file in the current buffer's directory, or, if not found there, current working directory.

+Dependning on your workflow you may want to add the following line:

+    :set tags^=/path/to/my_erlang_project/tags

+This will explicitly add the `tags` file to the list of known tags locations.

 Reopen Vim or just execute `:source $MYVIMRC` – now all your function names, records, macros and file names are available with the Vim tag commands.
 For more information on those commands, see `:help tagsrch.txt`.